griffithlab/pVACtools/docs/index.rst

 pVAC-Seq
 ====================================

-Cancer immunotherapy has gained significant momentum from recent clinical successes of checkpoint blockade inhibition.
-Massively parallel sequence analysis suggests a connection between mutational load and response to this class of therapy.
-Methods to identify which tumor-specific mutant peptides (neoantigens) can elicit anti-tumor T cell immunity are needed to improve predictions of checkpoint therapy response and to identify targets for vaccines and adoptive T cell therapies.
-Here, we provide a cancer immunotherapy pipeline for the identification of **p**\ ersonalized **V**\ ariant **A**\ ntigens by **C**\ ancer **Seq**\ uencing (pVAC-Seq) that integrates tumor mutation and expression data (DNA- and RNA-Seq). http://www.genomemedicine.com/content/8/1/11
+pVAC-Seq is a cancer immunotherapy pipeline for the identification of **p**\ ersonalized **V**\ ariant **A**\ ntigens by **C**\ ancer **Seq**\ uencing (pVAC-Seq) that integrates tumor mutation and expression data (DNA- and RNA-Seq).
+It enables cancer immunotherapy research by using massively parallel sequence data to predicting tumor-specific mutant peptides (neoantigens) that can elicit anti-tumor T cell immunity.
+It is being used in studies of checkpoint therapy response and to identify targets for cancer vaccines and adoptive T cell therapies.
+For more general information, see the [manuscript published in Genome Medicine](http://www.genomemedicine.com/content/8/1/11)

 .. toctree::
    :maxdepth: 3